4spacesdk/CI4RESTExtension/README.md

     public $apiInterfaceNamespace           = 'App\Interfaces';

     /*
+     * Provide base namespace for Controllers to be used in Api export */ public $apiControllerNamespace          = 'App\Controllers';

+    /*
      * Provide destination for TypeScript Models to be placed when executed as Command */ public $typescriptModelExporterDestination  = '~/Desktop/ModelExporter';